phalcon/documentation/docs/api/phalcon_mvc.md

 ```php
 public function notFound( mixed $handler ): Micro;
 ```
-Sets a handler that will be called when the router doesn't match any of the defined routes
+Sets a handler that will be called when the router does not match any of the defined routes